 New ESTA string teaching qualification.

 ESTA is offering the UK’s first accredited PG Cert.
-(String Teaching) course and qualification, starting in May 2017.
+(String Teaching) course and qualification.

 Whether you’re looking to strengthen the foundations of your string teaching work, or to discover useful new strategies, or if you need a refreshing and inspiring boost to your teaching, the course is designed specially for you.